MikeMaximus/gbm/GBM/readme.txt

 - Differential backups are now supported and can be enabled in the Game Manager.
 - Validation on Path fields (Save Path, Game Path, etc) will now trim off a file name if it's been included.
 - Fixed unhandled exception on the Launcher Manager when using the "..."
 (Browse) button with an empty "Executable" field.
+- Fixed importing multiple backup files for a single game.
+	- GBM will now create manifest entries for each file when appropriate, instead of just the newest file.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html